spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex-project-guidelines.md

  - Discounts
  - Shipping costs

-## Project Configuration Guide
+## Additional configuration options for Vertex

-1. If you want to include other data, such as Customer Exemption Certificate in the requests to Vertex, you can do so via plugins and the `taxMetadata` fields.
-You can add more data to request any specific information that is not available in Spryker by default.
+1. You can send additional data to Vertex, like a Customer Exemption Certificate, using plugins and the `taxMetadata` fields.
+You can add more data to request any specific information that's not available in Spryker by default.
 For example, this could be data from ERP, other systems, and customized Spryker instances.
-For the implementation details, see [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#implement-vertex-specific-metadata-extender-plugins).
+For the implementation details, see [Install Vertex](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#implement-vertex-specific-metadata-extender-plugins).

 2. You can configure the Vertex app so that the invoice is saved in Vertex.
 However, we recommend to send invoice requests only for paid orders, as specified in [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#optional-if-you-plan-to-send-invoices-to-vertex-through-oms-configure-your-payment-oms).
-The current implementation works asynchronously hence no response is saved in SCCOS.
+The current implementation works asynchronously, so no response is saved in Spryker.

 3. When using Vertex for tax determination, no exact tax rate is received from Vertex instead of a default tax value in the Back Office.
-Therefore, to avoid confusion, we recommend removing the default tax rate that appears in the Back Office.
+So, to avoid confusion, we recommend removing the default tax rate that appears in the Back Office.

 ## Failover Solution
 The integration covers use cases for when there is a downtime and for reasons taxes cannot be calculated.
 In this scenario, no tax is displayed and the end-user can checkout without taxes.